 The right of employers to reduce salary and working time

 In situations of unforeseen economic difficulty, employers are entitled to reduce the working time and corresponding salary of their employees.

 Between March and May 2020, employers were eligible to a governmental wage subsidy if they

-- had suffered at least a 30% decline in turnover or revenue for the month they wished to be subsidised for (compared to the same month in the previous year);
+- have suffered at least a 30% decline in turnover or revenue for the month they wish to be subsidised for (compared to the same month in the previous year);

-- were not able to provide at least 30% of their employees (full-time and part-time, fixed-term and permanent as well as temporary work agency staff) with work;
+- are not able to provide at least 30% of their employees (i.e. those who work with an employment contract) with work;

-- had cut wages of at least 30% of employees by at least 30% or to the minimum wage.
+- have cut wages of at least 30% of employees by at least 30% or to the minimum wage.

 - had suffered at least a 50% decline in turnover or revenue in June compared to June last year;